joakimk/minimapper/README.md

 Minimapper only calls #convert on non-empty strings.
 When the value is blank or nil, the attribute is set to nil.

-### Overriding attribute readers
+### Overriding attribute accessors

-Attribute readers are implemented so that you can override them with inheritance:
+Attribute readers and writers are implemented so that you can override them with inheritance:

 ``` ruby
 class User